manuel-serrano/hiphop/examples/hhdroid/README.md

-This example shows how to orchestrate Android device events using HipHop.js program and the Hop.js `hopdroid` module.
+This example shows how to orchestrate Android device events using HipHop.js and using the Hop.js `hopdroid` module.

-This example can be _emulated_ on a development machine but it it mostly intented to illustrate how to build an Android application with HipHop.js
+This example can be _emulated_ on a development machine (e.g., a laptop or a desktop) but it is intented to run on a real device.
+This example illustrates how to build an Android application with HipHop.js

-To run it on the emulator, executed `hop hhdroid.js` and browse the two URL (in that order) `localhost:/hop/hhdroid` and `/hop/hopdroid/simulator`.
+To run it on the emulator, execute `hop hhdroid.js` and browse the two URL (in that order)

+   1. `localhost:8080/hop/hhdroid`
+   2. `localhost:8080/hop/hopdroid/simulator`

+The simulator page is only used to send fake event to the emulated phone.

-Building and installing Android applications has pre-requesites described in the Hop.js documentation [Android](25-android.html).
+Building and installing Android applications have pre-requesites described in the Hop.js documentation [Android](25-android.html).
 Once the Android developmenent tools are operational, this example can be build with: